Jacarte/jacarte.github.io/_pages/about.md

 I've earned my PhD degree at KTH Royal Institute of Technology, specializing in Automated Testing, Artificial Program Synthesis and <a href="https://www.jacarte.me/thesis/">Software Diversification</a> to enhance reliability and security.

 I am a Senior Software Engineer at [Trustly](https://www.trustly.com/).
-I do low latency systems and lots of AI ;)
+I do low latency systems and lots of AI.

 <h2>Logs</h2>
 <div class="collab">